-The Shops at Columbus Circle are the closest NYC has to an upscale mall (Cole Haan, Williams Sonoma), but even better are the iconic departments stores—Saks, Bergdorf Goodman, Henri Bendel—over on 5th Avenue.
-The new shoe salon Saks Fifth Avenue is so crazy over-the-top big, it even has its own zip code—10022-SHOE (really!)—with a population of Louboutins, Pradas, and Manolos.
+The Shops at Columbus Circle are the closest NYC has to an upscale mall (Cole Haan, Williams Sonoma), but even better are the iconic department stores—Saks and Bergdorf Goodman—over on 5th Avenue.
+The new shoe salon in Saks Fifth Avenue is so crazy over-the-top big, it even has its own zip code—10022-SHOE (really!)—with a population of Louboutins, Pradas, and Manolos.

 Where to Go in New York City: Central Park

-At the Mandarin, you'll be steps from 843-acre Central Park—even celebs like Ashton Kutcher and Mila Kunis come here for romantic picnics.
-Throw on sneaks and jog around the reservoir; see giant polar bears at the zoo; or just park it at 15-acre Sheep Meadow (locals sneak in bottles of vino all the time).
+At the Mandarin, you'll be steps from 843-acre Central Park—even celebrities like Ashton Kutcher and Mila Kunis come here for romantic picnics.
+Throw on sneakers and jog around the reservoir; see giant polar bears at the zoo, or just park it at 15-acre Sheep Meadow (locals sneak in bottles of vino all the time).

 What to See in New York City: The Met